DNA64/memcardrex/README.md

 <details>
 <summary>4.
 Unirom</summary>
-Unirom is a shell for the PlayStation and PSOne consoles.
+<br>Unirom is a shell for the PlayStation and PSOne consoles.
 <br>It requires an official or home made TTL serial cable for communication with PC.
 <br>https://unirom.github.io.
 </details>